 The classical (Bakunin, Kropotkin, many others) Anarchist-communist TOC was that, with enough education and agitation, a mass spontaneous global uprising would sweep away all States at once and allow working class people to spontaneously co-create the new society.
 This completely failed to happen.

 To their credit, modern anarchist-communists have largely abandoned this TOC.
-Modern Anarchist TOC’s largely revolve around the idea of Dual Power, as typified by the Spanish CNT, Early IWW, and (to some degree) autonomist projects like EZLN & YPG.
+Modern Anarchist TOC’s largely revolve around the idea of Dual Power, as typified by the historical spanish Confederación Nacional del Trabajo (CNT), Early american Industrial Workers of the World (IWW), and (to some degree) autonomist projects like the Zapatistas / EZLN in Chiapas & the Kurdish YPG in Rojava.
 In dual-power, oppressed people’s build counter-institutions (“new society within shell of the old”).
 As these institutions gain strength they can contest State and Capital’s power directly, culminating in a general strike or a guerrilla conflict that wins autonomy.

 They were wrong.

 Instead, the Republic allied with Stalin’s Russia and promptly waged a brutal counter-revolution – anarchist militia members were literally shot in the back by their Republican and Marxist “comrades” while charging the fascist lines in one of the most brazen cases of murderous betrayal in human history.
-The Spanish Republic, of course, fell to the Fascists shortly afterwards, which was fine with Stalin because he has just secretly signed a non-aggression pact with Hitler.
+The Spanish Republic, of course, fell to the Fascists shortly afterwards, which was fine with Stalin because he has just secretly signed a non-aggression pact with Hitler and was financing Russian industrialization by exporting massive amounts of oil to the fascists to fuel their war machine .
 But I digress.

 Electoral Theories of Change

-Like Marxist-Leninists, they see the State as the vehicle for their Revolution.
+Like Marxist-Leninists, DemSocs and SocDems see the State as the vehicle for their Revolution.
 They’ve had good success on the first step -getting into government..
-America’s two-party system makes them less viable here, but in other parts of the world DemSoc and SocDem parties have been elected into power many times.
-The breakdown comes *after gaining power* – they are consistently unable to do more than reform capitalism.
-In the European context the result has been Capitalism with strong social safety nets, which is an improvement over the US but a far cy from the end goal those parties originally set out to achieve.
+America’s two-party system makes them less viable here, but in other parts of the world these parties have been elected into power many times.
+The breakdown comes after gaining power – they are consistently unable to do more than reform capitalism and inevitably are coopted and move right over time.
+The British Labor party over the last 50 years is a case study in this tendency.
+Tthe result has been Capitalism with strong social safety nets, which is an improvement over the US but a far cry from the end goal those parties originally set out to achieve.

 Mutualist theory of Change